daofeih/daofeih.github.io/_drafts/notes-on-sophie-s-world.md

 My life has a beginning.
 Does the world have a beginning?

-The third mystorious mail is a postcard:
+The third mysterious mail is a postcard:

 > Dear Hilde, Happy 15th birthday!
 As I'm sure you'll understand, I want to give you a present that will help you grow.
 Forgive me for sending the card c/o Sophie.
 It was the easiest way.
 Love from Dad.